oldkingcone/Albert/README.md

 7. Bring in AI( oh yea ):
     1. Teach the AI to recognize honeypots and docker containers, and to avoid them at all costs.
     2. Also teach the AI to help with fuzzing to bypass WAF/IDS.
+8. DPKT for network level attacks such as, DNS Poisoning, ARP Poisoning, etc.
 ---